Code Health Assessment

 Overview

-Severity: Minor Quality Sub-Characteristic: Accessibility (Usability) Screen(s): Item Detail (/[page]) Component(s): Last-updated paragraph in app/[page]/page.tsx
+Severity: Minor Quality Sub-Characteristic: Accessibility / Usability Screen(s): Item Detail (/[page]) Component(s): app/[page]/page.tsx — last-updated paragraph

-Evidence: Item Detail §15: "The Intl.DateTimeFormat date string is rendered in plain text without a <time> element and datetime attribute, which would improve machine-readability and screen reader context."
-Also §17: "No <time> element for the updated date."
+Evidence: Item Detail (/[page]): §15 — "The Intl.DateTimeFormat date string is rendered as visible text only; there is no <time> element with a datetime attribute, which would be more semantically correct and machine-readable for assistive technologies." §17 — "No <time> element for the updated date."

 Recommendation: